-Toward this end, each year after the July 31 deadline, Coordinating Center staff will summarize the evaluation data provided for the preceding year; all data will also be summarized at the conclusion of the five-year project.
+To this end, each year after the July 31 deadline, Coordinating Center staff will summarize the evaluation data provided for the preceding year; all data will also be summarized at the conclusion of the five-year project.
 Data analysis will take place using SPSS and will consist primarily of descriptive and frequency analyses.

-3. Use of Technology to Reduce Burden
+3. Describe whether, and to what extent, the collection of information involves the use of automated, electronic, mechanical, or other technological collection techniques or forms of information technology, e.g. permitting electronic submission of responses, and the basis for the decision of adopting this means of collection.
+Also describe any consideration given to using technology to reduce burden.

 All data will be collected in a secure online database that was created using software purchased from Intuit Quickbase (quickbase.intuit.com).
 All data entry, tracking, and retrieval will be electronic.
 A web-based data collection system was determined to be the best approach for several reasons:

-This system allows TPSIDs and their partners to fill in data as they become available from any computer that has access to the Internet.
+This system allows TPSIDs and their partners to fill in data as they become available from any computer with Internet access.

-Given the longitudinal nature of the project, a web-based evaluation system reduces burden by allowing TPSID and partner site staff to review the previous year's data and making updates and changes as needed, rather than completing an entire set of annual data without reference to previous entries.
+Given the longitudinal nature of the project, a web-based evaluation system reduces burden by allowing TPSID and partner site staff to review the previous year's data and make updates as needed, rather than entering a full set of annual data without reference to previous entries.

 Intuit Quickbase, which supports a relational database platform, reduces respondent burden by storing data that will need to be called on by TPSIDs for multiple records rather than requiring them to continuously enter similar information into many records.